f4exb/sdrangel/plugins/samplesource/limesdrinput/readme.md

 <h3>13: TSP FIR filter bandwidth</h3>

 USe the wheels to adjust the bandwidth of the hardware TSP FIR filter.
+Pressing shift simultanoeusly moves digit by 5 and pressing control moves it by 2.

 <h3>14: Gain</h2>